 Once you’ve secured your financing and purchased your vehicle, it might seem like the best thing to do is just keep making the payments until you’re done.
 In some cases, this is a fine idea.
-For some people, however, there are very good reasons to consider refinancing.
-Here are five signs it’s time to refinance your auto loan.
+In others, however, refinancing could save you hundreds or thousands of dollars.

 1. Interest Rates Are Consistently Low